BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 <a name="3"></a>
 ### LESSON 3: cssCamelStyles

-It becomes tedious to create those "style=" strings in javascript. "style=" can usually be simplified in FuncyScript by setting tag properties that start with "css" and use "CamelCase" to represent the "blah-blah" types usually used in CSS.
+It becomes tedious to create those "style=" strings in javascript. "style=" can usually be simplified in FuncyTag by setting tag properties that start with "css" and use "CamelCase" to represent the "blah-blah" types usually used in CSS.
 When funcyTag sees a property "cssFooBar" is becomes a style property "foo-bar".
 So the previous example can be rewritten as

     div=funcyTag('div'), p=funcyTag('P');